 1. Alcohol is socially acceptable.

 Alcohol has played a major role in the human experience since the beginning of time.
 Even the ancient Egyptians imbibed.
-In fact, the brewing and drinking of beer was so common in their history that some workers would opt to get paid in beer.
+In fact, the brewing and drinking of beer were so common in their history that some workers would opt to get paid in beer.
 In hindsight, there may have been some serious alcoholic behavior going on.

 Nowadays, high-end brands like Dom Pérignon and Laphroaig denote status and class.
 What harm could there be in a little drink when it’s so intricately woven into society?
 It’s friendly and seductive, which is why alcoholism catches many off-guard and is particularly devious.